small-tech/comment-out-css/README.md

 # Comment Out CSS

-This is a Visual Studio Code & [VSCodium](https://vscodium.com/) extension that enables you to comment out sections of your CSS even if they contain comments.
+This is a Visual Studio Code and [VSCodium](https://vscodium.com/) extension that enables you to comment out sections of your CSS even if they contain comments.

-Basically, it adds the ability to have nested comments in CSS to VScode (& VSCodium).
+Basically, it adds the ability to have nested comments in CSS to VScode (and VSCodium).

 ## Usage